-Fuel Fill and Vent
+Fuel Fill and Vent:

-- The fuel fill fitting, marked "GAS", is located on the starboard aft deck. - The fuel tank vent is located below the fuel fill. - If you experience difficulty filling the fuel tank, check to see if the fuel fill hose is kinked or collapsed. - If there are no visible signs of a problem, contact your local dealer.
+- The fuel fill and vent fitting is marked "GAS". - If you experience difficulty filling the fuel tank, check to see if the fuel fill hose or vent hose is kinked or collapsed. - If there are no visible signs of a problem, contact your local dealer.

-Fuel Filters
+Fuel Filters:

-- The fuel pickup tube (located inside the fuel tank) is equipped with a fine mesh screen filter. - In addition, when supplied by the engine manufacturer, a fuel filter is installed on the engine. - Periodically replace the fuel filters to make sure they remain clean and free of debris. - Consult with your selling dealer or local marina concerning fuel additives that help to prevent fungus or other buildup in your fuel tank.
+All fuel tanks are equipped with a fine mesh screen filter on the fuel pickup tube (located inside the fuel tank).
+In addition, when supplied by the engine manufacturer, a filter is installed on the engine.

+- Replace the fuel filter periodically to make sure it remains clean and free of debris. - Consult your selling dealer or local marina concerning fuel additives that help to prevent fungus or buildup in your fuel tank.

-Anti-siphon Valve
+Anti-siphon Valve:

-- If an engine running problem is diagnosed as fuel starvation, check the anti-siphon valve.
-If the valve is stuck or clogged, change or replace it while the engine is shut down. - NEVER run the engine with the anti-siphon valve removed, except in an emergency. - Your boat is equipped with an anti-siphon valve, which is an integral part of fuel system. - The valve is located at the point where the fuel feed line attaches to the fuel tank. - The valve is spring loaded and is opened by fuel pump vacuum. - This valve will prevent fuel from siphoning from the tank in the event of a fuel line rupture.
+Your boat is equipped with an anti-siphon valve, which is an integral part of the barb fitting on the fuel tank in which the neoprene fuel line attaches.
+The valve is spring loaded and is opened by fuel pump vacuum.
+These valves will prevent fuel from siphoning from the tank in the event of a fuel line rupture.